 4. Search Engine Optimization –

-Yes, there are lack of SEO tools on Blogger where it losses the neck to neck race.
+Yes, there is lack of SEO tools on Blogger where it loses the neck to neck race.

 On WordPress, you get many SEO tools like Yoast SEO Plugin, that can help you create search engine friendly pages to rank high in search results.